Alpha effect and dynamo in density-stratified turbulence with large-scale shear: applications to protoplanetary discs and astrophysical clouds: Density-stratified turbulence with large-scale shear

+where $\eta_{_{T}} =(\tau_0 /3)\, \left\langle {\bm u}^2 \right\rangle$ is the turbulent diffusion coefficient.
+Equation for $\eta_{_{T}}$ has been first obtained by the quasi-linear approach (the second-order correlation approximation, SOCA) in high conductivity limit \citep[see, e.g.,][]{Krause(1980)}, and it has been also reproduced using the $\tau$ approaches and the path-integral approach \citep[see, e.g.,][]{RI21}.
+Note that the effect of large-scale shear on the turbulent diffusion coefficient is neglected for a weak large-scale shear ($\meanW \tau_0 \ll 1$).
+To derive equations~(\ref{B9})--(\ref{B12}), we used equations~(\ref{B7})--(\ref{MB7}).
+Applying the classical expression for the kinetic $\alpha$ effect, we obtain

-which is in agreement with equation~(\ref{B11}), but the coefficients in equations~(\ref{B11}) and~(\ref{B14}) do not coincide.
-This is not surprising, because the classical expression $\alpha = - (\tau_0 / 3) \, H_{\rm u}$ for the kinetic $\alpha$ effect is only valid for a forced homogeneous and isotropic helical turbulence.
+which is in a qualitative agreement with equation~(\ref{B11}), but the coefficients in equations~(\ref{B11}) and~(\ref{B14}) do not coincide.
+This is not surprising, because the classical expression $\alpha = - (\tau_0 / 3) \, H_{\rm u}$ for the kinetic $\alpha$ effect is only valid for a homogeneous and isotropic helical background turbulence.

+The joint action of the $\alpha$ effect and the large-scale shear results in the generation of the large-scale magnetic field due to the $\alpha$ - shear mean-field dynamo in the small-scale turbulence with large fluid and magnetic Reynolds numbers \citep[see, e.g.,][]{Moffatt(1978),Krause(1980),Zeldovich(1983),RI21}.
+Indeed, let us consider the following equilibrium: $\alpha=$ const and $\overline{\bm U}=(0,Sx,0)$, and take into account that turbulent diffusion coefficient $\eta_{_{T}} \gg \eta$.
+We seek for a solution of the induction equation for perturbations of the large-scale magnetic field as